safroalex/B1-TelegramAlertsViaWeb/README.md

-# TeleForm: Web-to-Telegram Form Submission
+# TelegramAlertsViaWeb: Web-to-Telegram Form Submission

 ## Overview

-TeleForm is a robust, efficient, and secure solution designed to capture and send form data from a web interface directly to a specified Telegram chat.
+TeleForm is a robust, efficient solution designed to capture and send form data from a web interface directly to a specified Telegram chat.
 Whether you're an individual or a business, this tool serves as an automated bridge between customer input and your Telegram dashboard.
 It supports text fields, email, phone number, and even file attachments.

 ## Key Features